ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 #### Type definitions for premium features

 If you want to use types for premium features, you can import them similarly to the base editor types.
 Remember that you need to install the `ckeditor5-premium-features` package to use them.
-You can do it by running the following command.
+You can do it by running the following command:

 ```bash
 npm install --save-dev ckeditor5-premium-features